-Cabinet provided the Director of Law and Governance a delegation to enter in to all legal arrangements to support to the return of management of the housing stock, this report sets out in the body the proposals for the retention of Six Town Housing as a company and future governance arrangements.
-The proposed governance arrangements are set out in the body of this report.
+Cabinet provided the Director of Law and Governance a delegation to enter into all legal arrangements to support to the return of management of the housing stock, this report sets out in the body the proposals for the retention of Six Town Housing as a company and future governance arrangements.
+The proposed governance arrangements are set out at part 6 of this report.